-As a part of the joint initiative of Montenegro and the European Union to improve road transport infrastructure, two studies will be prepared to upgrade the existing infrastructure for the future expansion of the Trans-European Transport (TEN-T) core network.
+As part of a joint Montenegro - EU initiative to improve road transport infrastructure two studies will be prepared to upgrade the existing infrastructure on the future extension of the Trans-European Transport (TEN-T) Core Network.

-Through the Western Balkans Investment Framework, which is the EU's infrastructure investment programme in the region, the Montenegrin Ministry of Transport and Maritime Affairs and the Road Directorate will prepare a preliminary design and environmental impact assessment, as well as a quality-of-life assessment for the Matesevo - Andrijevica section of the Bar - Boljare highway.
-The entire work will be financed by an EU grant of €3.1 million.
+Through the Western Balkan Investment Framework, the EU's programme for infrastructure investments in the region, the Ministry of Transport and Maritime Affairs of Montenegro and the Directorate for State Roads will prepare the Preliminary Design and Environmental and Social Impact Assessment for Matesevo - Andrijevica section of Bar - Boljare highway from an EU grant in the amount of EUR 3.1 million.

 The study will support the preparation of technical documents and the elaboration of sound environmental implementation conditions needed for the investment.